 “Farrah’s back,” I said at brunch.
 “She seems to like mornings.”

-It was a morning just days ago when Farrah appeared for the first time.
+It was a morning just days ago, near the one year anniversary of my father’s death, when Farrah appeared for the first time.
 A puppy hiding between the edge of a desk and the wall.
 She never got too close, but when I paid particular attention to her, I could, unbidden, feel her warm fur in my fingers.
 The tactile hallucinations were relatively new, too.
 I wasn’t complaining about this one in particular, though; it was much less terrifying and consuming than the others as recent as last night, almost soothing except for the nature of hallucinating and knowing it.

-The name Farrah was printed on the silver dog-bone shaped tag on her red leather collar, the kind of bright red that made more sense for the image of the ribbon you put on the puppy on Christmas morning than the stiff material the hue appeared on.
+The name Farrah was printed on the silver dog bone shaped tag on her red leather collar, the kind of bright red that made more sense for the ribbon you put on the puppy on Christmas morning than the stiff material the hue appeared on.
 The color appeared almost scribbled over the texture rather than a part of it.
-I could read the name only when it came as a zoomed-in flash of an image, and I think I felt it more than read it.
+I could read the name only when it came as a zoomed in flash of an image, and I think I felt it more than read it.
 I didn’t know why Farrah.
 Google later revealed an Arabic origin, a girl’s name meaning joy.

 Rather benign for a manifestation of mental illness.

-After first noting Farrah’s appearance, I noted that sometimes when I changed rooms—she was highly reactive to the real environment, a trend for my hallucinations lately, pawing at the unknowing actual cats curiously, hiding in real nook—she vanished from that environment, but came to me in flashes of moments when I started to dissociate.
-Trying to describe where she was in those flashes, I told Kate that it was like a computer game I’d played as a kid—there was a dog in an unexciting space without much to do but pet its head and throw a ball and give it a treat and have it look cute and do tricks.
-Having not played the game I had in mind, Kate, more of a nineties kid than me, came up with something similar enough:
+After first noting Farrah’s appearance, I noted that sometimes when I changed rooms—she was highly reactive to the real environment, a trend for my hallucinations lately, pawing at the unknowing actual cats curiously, hiding in real nooks—she vanished from the real environment, but came to me in flashes of moments when I started to dissociate.
+Trying to describe where she was in those flashes, I told my fiancee that it was like a computer game I’d played as a kid—there was a dog in an unexciting space without much to do but pet its head and throw a ball and give it a treat and have it look cute and do tricks.
+Having not played the game I had in mind, she, more of a nineties kid than me, came up with something similar enough:

 “Oh, like a tamagotchi.”